Suamere/LestoraConfig/readme.md

 ## Commands
 - Use the command `/lestora config lighting list`: to print the current in-memory understanding of light level configurations to your player chat.
+- Use the command `/lestora config whatAmIHolding`: This command will tell you what you're holding in each hand, in case you need the official name in order to add it to the config file.

 ## Compatibility
 - **Minecraft Version:** 1.21.4